kliment/Printrun/README.md

 The easiest way updating our translation files is to use a free version of the tool Poedit (https://poedit.net/).
 The software is available for Linux, macOS and Windows.

-The translation files are already included in the distributed pre-compiled binaries for Windows and macOS.
+A set of existing translation files is already included in the distributed pre-compiled binaries for Windows and macOS.
 You need only to open the pronterface.po of the corresponding language folder and save the file.
 This will generate the needed pronterface.mo for a working translation.

 ### How to update a translation